asthaKaintura/business-analytics-target-company-research-pune-chemicals/README.md

 ---

 ## Why Pune?
-Pune was selected due to its strong industrial ecosystem supported by MIDC zones such as Chakan, Bhosari, and Talegaon.
+I selected Pune due to its strong industrial ecosystem supported by MIDC zones such as Chakan, Bhosari, and Talegaon.
 The region hosts a dense cluster of chemical, pharmaceutical, and industrial manufacturing SMEs, making it suitable for specialty chemical ecosystem analysis.

 ---